buildpacks/spec/platform.md

 - After all image extensions have been applied, the lifecycle MUST set the label `io.buildpacks.rebasable` to `true` if and only if the original base image had `io.buildpacks.rebasable=true` and all image extensions set the label `io.buildpacks.rebasable` to `true`.
 - After all image extensions have been applied, the lifecycle MUST run `<genpkgs>` (if provided) in the context of the extended run image to generate an SBOM for the extended run image.
 The lifecycle MUST include the SBOM as a layer in the extended run image.
 The diffID of the layer containing the run image SBOM SHOULD replace the `io.buildpacks.base.sbom` label on the extended run image.
 - If no `<genpkgs>` is provided, the lifecycle should warn.
+- The lifecycle MUST replace the `run-image` reference in `<analyzed>` with the extended run image referece.

 ##### Outputs